robhrt7/MCSS/en/README.md

 *Please don't hesitate to leave your questions in [Issues section on Github](http://github.com/operatino/MCSS/issues).*

 ## Updates
 * 24.01.14.
 Adding [complex example](https://github.com/operatino/markup-process) of MCSS methodology usage with video recording of development process.
-MCSS is available in russian, english, japanese and chinese.
+MCSS is available in Russian, English, Japanese and Chinese.

 ## Future of MCSS
 * Internationalization